Luisru9/holbertonschool-printf/README.md

 Return Value Upon successful return, the _printf() function return the number of characters printed (excluding the null byte used to end output to strings).
 If an output error is encountered, a negative value is returned.

+Authors ✒️

-Author _printf() is written and maintained by Luis Gonzales and Aaron M. Lopez.
+ _printf() is written and maintained by Luis Gonzales and Aaron M. Lopez.